vbachele/Inception/README.md

 # Useful things to know about inception dockers and containers
 - I installed Ohmyzsh - check my dockerfile to see the command
 - On the mac, Apache service is installed by default.
 I deleted Apache from my computer to avoid any problem with nginx
-- If you are at 42 on their computer you should stop these services running by default
+- If you are at 42 on their computer you should stop these services which are running by default
 ```c
 sudo service nginx stop
 sudo service mariadb stop
 sudo service apache2 stop
 sudo service mysql stop
 ```